-Jibhi is a scenic, unpretentious and old Himalayan village settled on the banks of the gurgling Tirthan river which is a tributary of Beas river.
+Jibhi is a scenic, unpretentious and old Himalayan village settled on the banks of the gurgling Tirthan a river which is a tributary of Beas river.
 The architecture of the place speaks for itself.
-Constructed in an ancient Himalayan way, most of the houses at Jibhi are made of stone and wood.
+Constructed in an ancient Himalayan way, most of the houses at Jibhi are build of stone and wood.
 Apple orchards and Galgal trees adorn the backyard of every house in this Himalayan village.

 Jibhi has become fairly popular among Indian travelers in recent years.
 However, tourists from other countries discovered this treasure more than two decades ago.
-During that time there were hardly any guest houses, hotels or infrastructure to support tourism here.
+During that time, there were hardly any guest houses, hotels, or infrastructure to support tourism here.
 The village is still not too commercialized and only accommodation options you would find are Jibhi homestays run by locals.

 Things to Do in Jibhi Village

 Jibhi is one of the nearest villages to the famed Jalori pass, Sirlosar lake, Chehni Fort and the Great Himalayan National Park (GHNP).
 In addition to exploring all of these places, you can also indulge in angling in the Tirthan river.
 Or you enjoy the beauty of the village and the hospitality of residents.
 You can either make a dedicated trip to Jibhi or club your trip to Tirthan Valley with Jibhi.

 The ambiance of Jibhi relaxes you, and the most intuitive thing that you would want to do there is nothing!
 You would want to sit at the banks of the river, read a book, soak in the peace around you and relish the views.
 But the wanderer in me couldn’t resist the temptation of walking through the forest.
 I set off with our host Hansraj, a professional mountaineer on nearby trails.